 Most of the best backpacking quilts feature no full-length zippers or hoods.
 The bottom third part of the quilt is called the foot box and comes closed (zipped, buttoned, or sewn).
 The upper two thirds, on the other hand, are open.

 These design choices turn quilts into cheaper, more compact, and lighter sleep systems.

 The number one reason why people opt for backpacking quilts is that they’re lighter.
 Most models weigh at least 25% less than the equivalent sleeping bags.

 Since they contain less material in their construction, backpacking quilts are also more compact.
 They compress down smaller and can be stored in a less compressed state.
 This introduces yet another benefit – quilts loft faster when you’re ready to go to sleep.

-An additional advantage of quilts using less fabric than sleeping bags is the lower price, but you can get a decent sleeping bag for less than $100.
+An additional advantage of quilts using less fabric than sleeping bags is the lower price, but you can get a decent sleeping bag for the Camino for less than $100.
 This, however, doesn’t mean that they’re not durable.
 After all, backpacking quilts don’t have zippers, which are typically the weakest spots of many conventional sleeping bags.

 Many quilt models allow users to unzip or unbutton the foot box.
 This can turn a backpacking quilt into a full-fledged blanket, which you can wrap around yourself when sitting next to a campfire.